 Where Does Black Pepper Come From?

-Black pepper, or peppercorn, is not an actual chili pepper (capsicum), but is the tiny fruit of the piper nigrum vine.
-These fruits are harvested early, while still green, and dried until the skin turns a dark black color, becoming what we know as black peppercorn.
+Black pepper, or peppercorn, is not an actual chili pepper (Capsicum), but is the tiny fruit of the piper nigrum vine.
+These fruits are harvested early, while still green, and dried until the skin turns a dark black color.
+The end product is the spice known as black pepper.

 The piper nigrum plant is the source for more than just black pepper.
 It is also the same fruit that is used to make white pepper, green peppercorns and red peppercorns.
 These four types of pepper have very different flavors and applications in cooking.
 However, it all comes down to the timing of the harvest.

-Piper nigrum is grown in Brazil, Bulgaria, Indonesia and India.
-However, Vietnam produces the largest quantity of pepper in today’s global trade.
+Piper nigrum is grown in Vietnam, Brazil, Bulgaria, and Indonesia.
+However, India is one of the world’s biggest black pepper producers in today’s global trade.

 What Makes Black Pepper Spicy?

 Pepper is known for its medium level of spiciness, adding a slight kick to food.
-Some people will refuse freshly cracked black pepper for this reason.
+In fact, many people will refuse freshly cracked black pepper for this reason.
 But if the kernels don’t actually come from a chili plant, what makes them spicy?

 In chili peppers, the sensation of heat is due to Capsaicin, a different chemical compound that binds with pain receptors.
-The spice level of piperine is very consistent, which makes black pepper predictable and usable.
+The spice level of piperine is very consistent, which makes black pepper predictable and easy to use.

 How Is Black Pepper Made?

-Black pepper is made by using mature, but unripe berries from the piper nigrum vine.
+Black pepper is made by first harvesting mature, but not-quite-ripe berries from the piper nigrum vine.
 The berries are often hand picked from the vines, which can grow over 20 feet high when climbing on trees.

 See for yourself in this video taken in Southern India.
 The berries are then separated from the vine and sun-dried for a number of days until they harden and turn black.